-Upon arrival, an induction programme will introduce you to the staff responsible for the course, the campus on which you will be studying, the Library and IT facilities, additional support available and to your Faculty Registry Office.
+Upon arrival, an induction programme will introduce you to the staff responsible for the course, the campus on which you will be studying, the Library and IT facilities, additional support available and to your Campus Registry.
 You will be provided with the Course Handbook, which provides detailed information about the course.
 Each course has a course leader or Director of Studies.
 All students enrolled on a full-time course and part time students registered for more than 60 credits a year have a personal tutor, who provides advice and guidance on academic matters.
-The University uses a Virtual Learning Environment called Blackboard where students access their course materials, and can communicate and collaborate with staff and other students Learning Support
+The University uses a Virtual Learning Environment called Blackboard where students access their course materials, and can communicate and collaborate with staff and other students.
+Further information on Blackboard can be found at westminster.ac.uk/blackboard.

+Learning Support

 The Academic Learning Development Centre supports students in developing the skills required for higher education.
 As well as online resources in Blackboard, students have the opportunity to attend Study Skills workshops and one to one appointments.
+Further information on the Academic Learning Development Centre can be found at westminster.ac.uk/academic-learning-development.

 Learning support includes four libraries, each holding a collection of resources related to the subjects taught at that site.
 Students1 can search the entire library collection online through the Library Search service to find and reserve printed books, and access electronic resources (databases, e-journals, e-books).
 Students can choose to study in the libraries, which have areas for silent and group study, desktop computers, laptops for loan, photocopying and printing services.
-They can also choose from several computer rooms at each campus where desktop computers are available with the general and specialist software that supports the courses taught at their Faculty.
+They can also choose from several computer rooms at each campus where desktop computers are available with the general and specialist software that supports the courses taught in their College.
 Students can also securely connect their own laptops and mobile devices to the University wireless network.